 Digital professionals now have the opportunity to live and work in Spain for up to a year, with the potential of renewing their visa up to five times or even becoming eligible for permanent residency.

-You will need to have a global income with no more than 20% stemming from Spanish companies and not possess any criminal records barring entry to Spain.
+You will need to have a global income of at least 20% stemming from Spanish companies and not possess any criminal records barring entry to Spain.

 You will also need to demonstrate proof of remote work experience over the past year and valid private health insurance that is honored across all regions within Spain.